SachinGuria47/SachinGuria47/README.md

 - **Other Tools:** Google Cloud Platform (GCP), GitHub, Microsoft Excel, Google Sheets

 ### 🔍 **What I Do:**
-- **Data Analysis**: From data wrangling to statistical analysis, I work on ensuring data is clean, analyzed, and used to generate insights that drive key business decisions.
+- **Data Analysis**: From data wrangling to statistical analysis, I work on ensuring data is clean, analyzed, and used to generate insights that drive key decisions.
 - **Machine Learning**: Leveraging Python libraries like Scikit-learn to build predictive models, including classification and regression techniques.
 - **Data Visualization**: Creating interactive dashboards in **Tableau** to present insights in a compelling way for stakeholders.
 - **Cloud Computing**: Using **Google Cloud Platform** to manage and deploy data-driven solutions.